-We do not have minimum score requirements; however, those applicants who have been most successful in our admissions process have earned highly competitive scores on the SAT and/or the ACT exams.
+While we do not have minimum score requirements, our students typically earn highly competitive scores on the SAT and/or the ACT exams.
 Northeastern considers the writing portion of the SAT/ACT exams in our admission decisions.
 International student applications are reviewed considering their performance in their particular academic environments.
-As a result, SAT or ACT scores are not required for international applicants.
-However, applicants who attend a high school in the U.S., who will graduate from an international school that follows the U.S. High School curriculum, or who are student-athletes who must meet NCAA eligibility requirements, are required to submit their official SAT or ACT scores.
+Please review all requirements for international applicants here.

-Recommendations from guidance counselors and teachers help us learn more about the applicant's academic and personal accomplishments, academic promise, and character.
-We are interested in enrolling students who will be good citizens in the Northeastern and Boston community.
+It’s important for us to get to know you.
+Recommendations from guidance counselors and teachers help us learn more about your academic and personal accomplishments, academic promise, and character.

 - Physical Therapy

-Our most successful transfer applicants have earned a cumulative grade point of 3.3 or higher.
-Our review process is selective and personal.
-Each year, we receive more than 2,500 transfer applications for 550 places.
-We understand that transfer students come from a wide range of backgrounds, and therefore, we consider the following factors as well:
+While our most successful transfer applicants have earned a cumulative grade point average of 3.3 or higher, we understand that students come from a wide range of backgrounds, so we consider the following factors as well:

-We require one recommendation letter from an academic advisor, professor or employer to help us learn more about you as a student.
-We are looking for students who are responsible, independent, good citizens, self-aware, and active participants in their education.
+You’re not the only one who should be singing your praises.
+That's why we require one academic report from an academic advisor or professor or one letter of recommendation from an employer to help us learn more about you as a student.
+We’re looking for individuals who are responsible, independent, self-aware, and active participants in their education.

 Performance on Standardized Tests